Rudxain/Samsung-rants/index.md

 Since One UI 3.1 released, the option to send data via Wi-Fi Direct has been hidden (perhaps even completely removed).

-S recommends Nearby Share as an alternative.
+S recommends Google's Nearby Share as an alternative.

-Now I'm forced to use the slow Bluetooth, when Nearby Share decides the devices aren't compatible with WFD
+Now I'm forced to use the slow Bluetooth, when Nearby Share decides the devices aren't compatible with WFD.
+Another option is LAN sharing, but this requires a centralized router to act as bridge

 ### Obnoxious screenshot gesture